 All Library and related personnel meet, or exceed minimal educational requirements as defined by ACRL.
 Librarians hold master's degrees from ALA accredited schools.
-Additionally, two faculty librarians have completed the advanced master's degree in library science; three faculty librarians have completed master's degrees in other subject disciplines; and two faculty librarians have completed the Ph.D. degree in library science or information studies.
+Additionally, two faculty librarians have completed the advanced master's degree in library science; three faculty librarians have completed the specialists' degree in library science; five faculty librarians have completed master's degrees in other subject disciplines; and two faculty librarians have completed the Ph.D. degree in library science or information studies.
 The University employs 19.5 professional librarians.
 Support staff are also very well qualified, evidenced by 17 support staff holding bachelor's degrees, with many others nearing completion of the bachelor's degree.